 Aside from not experiencing excessive sweat, you will also experience a noticeable reduction in body odor.
 When you sweat, your glands release certain odorless chemicals that come into contact with bacteria on your skin.
 These bacteria are responsible for creating the odors we typically associate with “BO”.
 If we sweat less, we emit fewer of these chemicals, reducing body odor.

 When you come into Sisu Clinic, one of our medical providers will assess the area to treat and answer any questions you may have.
-This is your initial consultation, with the goal being to leave you feeling confident and well-informed before you get botox for hyperhidrosis.
+This is your initial consultation, with the goal being to leave you feeling confident and well-informed before you get treatment for hyperhidrosis.

 Once you are ready to come in for your appointment, your provider will clean the treatment area and inject a few points across the target area.
 These will feel like minor pin-pricks - some people barely notice!
 The treatment is non-invasive, quick and effective, and there is no downtime, so you can get back to your daily routine as soon as you’re done.